Spring Training Trip 2010

 In fact,

 the Memphis Redbirds have already turned it around.
-They returned home to Memphis and handily took the first two
+They returned home to

 games from the New Orleans Zephyrs.
 I